GeoscienceAustralia/dea-orchestration/lambda_functions/stac/README.md

 The above steps will deploy the serverless lambda function given in `stac.py`.
 This lambda function creates `STAC item` json files corresponding to each dataset uploaded for a specific product.

-S3 bucket must be configured so that each `.yaml` file uploaded corresponding to a dataset of a specific product generates an `object create` event that is sent to the `SQS stac queue`.
-The messages in this queue triggers the lambda function to generate `STAC item` json files.
+### STAC catalog generation

 In addition to the serverless lambda and SQS infrastructure, the following scripts could be used to maintain the STAC catalog: